JPalmerio/zHunter/README.md

 # Usage

+For a summary of the various key bindings discussed below, press `h` (for help).

 ## Loading a file

 To load a file, simply use the `1D File` or `2D File` buttons corresponding to your case.
 The files should be in a standard `FITS` format.